2023 Best Value Visual & Performing Arts Schools in Michigan

 Read full report on Visual & Performing Arts at Western Michigan University

-Northern Michigan University ranked #8 on this year’s Best Value Visual & Performing Arts Schools in Michigan list.
+Northern Michigan University came in at #8 in this year’s edition of the Best Value Visual & Performing Arts Schools in Michigan ranking.
 Located in the remote town of Marquette, Northern Michigan University is a public college with a moderately-sized student population.

-The average tuition and fees for an in-state undergraduate at Northern Michigan University are $13,206 a year.
+Northern Michigan University undergraduate students pay an average of $13,206 in in-state tuition and fees each year.
 The average amount in student loans that visual and performing arts majors at Northern Michigan University take out is $27,000.

-Oakland University came in at #9 in this year’s edition of the Best Value Visual & Performing Arts Schools in Michigan ranking.
-Located in the suburb of Rochester Hills, Oakland is a public school with a fairly large student population.
+Oakland University ranked #9 on this year’s Best Value Visual & Performing Arts Schools in Michigan list.
+Located in the suburb of Rochester Hills, Oakland is a public school with a large student population.

 Oakland undergraduate students pay an average of $15,135 in in-state tuition and fees each year.
 After completing their degree, visual and performing arts graduates from Oakland carry an average student debtload of $28,266.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.